daily-apps/amqp-failover-consistency/README.md

     curl -s "http://localhost:900$i/status"
 done

-# if it displays 4 lines with 'health' text, it works
+# if it displays 4 lines with 'ok' text, it works
 ```

 `Fine!
 Lets test some schenarios`: